-Sanitizing the Plumbing System (with a storage tank water heater)
+Sanitizing the Plumbing System

-When to sanitize
+When to sanitize:

-- \Box When your RV is new. - \Box At the beginning and end of each season. - \Box When the water system becomes contaminated or every three months of use.
+- □ When your recreation vehicle is new. - \Box At the beginning and end of each season. - \Box When the water system becomes contaminated or every three months of use.

-Preparing to Sanitize
+Preparing to sanitize

 Prepare a chlorine solution using 1/4 cup of household bleach (sodium hypochlorite solution) to one gallon (3.785 liters) of water in a container.
 Prepare one gallon of solution for every 15 gallons of tank capacity.
-This will result in a residual chlorine concentration of 50 ppm in the water system.

-If a 100-ppm concentration is required, use $\frac{1}{2}$ cup of household bleach with one gallon of water to prepare the chlorine solution.
+This will result in a residual chlorine concentration of 50 ppm in the water system and should remain in system for at least 4 hours.
+If a 100 ppm concentration is prepared, use 1⁄2 cup of household bleach with one gallon of water.
 One gallon of the solution should be used for each 15 gallons of tank capacity.
+Allow to remain in system for at least 1 hour.

 NOTE: Fresh water tank sizes vary by model.
-Contact your dealer or Customer Service for your specific tank size.
+Contact your dealer or customer service for your specific tank size.

-How to Sanitize
+How to sanitize